rkotze/git-mob-vs-code/CONTRIBUTING.md

 ## Releasing

-This section is for maintainers with push access to git-mob-vs-code on the extension marketplace.
+This section is for owner/maintainers with publish access to git-mob-vs-code on the extension marketplace.

 1. Add release notes at https://github.com/rkotze/git-mob-vs-code/releases and update the CHANGELOG https://github.com/rkotze/git-mob-vs-code/blob/master/CHANGELOG.md
 1. Bump the version at the appropriate level (major, minor, patch); e.g.